19.43 – I’m not a masochist

 I feel like I have so much to say and share.
 I could easily spend my life writing about things that happened to me.

-So I really don’t know how I wanted to achieve anything.
+So I really don’t know how I wanted to achieve that campaign.
 And then, after I read the response to my claim, I realised that nobody would believe my side of the story.
 Instead people would wonder ‘why didn’t she just leave if it was as bad as that?
 Maybe she’s a masochist, and in that case she deserves what happened to her’.

 Well… I don’t think I’m a masochist but I have to admit I don’t sense danger very well, or even if I do, I tend to go for it.
 My understanding is, that’s an autistic thing.
 Although, obviously, we’re all different, please remember that.